 The Denali National Park buses are available from mid-May to mid-September.
 You don't need to book ahead, but we suggest you do so in the high season, and if you have a limited time to visit the park.
 Since no cars are allowed in the park, these buses are the only way to visit.

 One option to visit Denali is to take the bus up to Wonder Lake Campground or Kantishna, where the park road ends.
-These bus rides take the whole day, with 13-hour round trip to and from Kantishna, and 11-hour to and from Wonder Lake).
+These bus rides take the whole day, with a 13-hour round trip to and from Kantishna and an 11-hour to and from Wonder Lake).
 While they don't allow for much hiking time, they will enable you to travel deep into the park.

 Try to stop at the Eielson Visitor Center for a chance to see Mt.
 Denali if the weather provides for clear visibility.
 If not, check when driving on the road to Savage River.